browserengineering/book/book/animations.md

     return [blend_op]
 ```

-Next add a list of composited updates to `CommitData` (each of which
+Next, add a list of composited updates to `CommitData` (each of which
 will contain the `Element` and `Blend` pointers).

 ``` {.python}